Rhys Hadden

 Overview

 Rhys specialises in all areas of public and human rights law.
-He is regularly instructed to advise on a diverse range of matters including mental health, community care, health care, education, social housing and immigration law.
+He is regularly instructed to advise on a diverse range of matters including mental health, community care, health care, education and social housing.
 His knowledge of the law across a number of fields enables him to bring an innovative perspective to complex or unusual cases.
-Rhys is on the Attorney General’s Regional B Panel and the Welsh Government’s Junior Counsel A Panel.
-He is described in Chambers & Partners as “a brilliant advocate”.
+Rhys is on the Attorney General’s Regional A Panel and the Welsh Government’s Junior Counsel A Panel.
+He has been consistently ranked as a leading junior for Court of Protection: Health and Welfare in both Chambers & Partners and Legal 500 and was awarded ‘Court of Protection Junior of the Year’ at the Legal 500 UK Bar Awards in 2024.

 “He is excellent and has a great court manner.
 He instils a sense of calm in often very emotional cases.”